wind-addons/ElvUI_WindTools/README.md

 3. **Group Info**: Add LFG group information into tooltips.
 4. **Health Bar**: Set the offset of the health bar and health text in tooltips.
 5. **Tier Set**: Add the number of the equipments in the tier set in tooltips.
-6. **Covenant**: Add covenant info via third-party addons in the tooltips.
-7. **Progression**: Add the raid progression, special archivements, and mythic+ scores in the inspect tooltip.
+6. **Progression**: Add the raid progression, special archivements, and mythic+ scores in the inspect tooltip.

 ## Unit Frames